Patient Blog

 • Is there any change to my due date?

-You may be eager to access your 14 weeks pregnant ultrasound images and report as soon as possible.
 With PocketHealth you can quickly and easily access and share your pregnancy ultrasound images and report–often before your follow-up appointment with your practitioner.
-Access your records here.

 PocketHealth enables you to securely access, share and store your imaging and other health information in one place.
 You can also easily share images with family and friends and see how your baby is changing over time.